 When I think about how God has revealed Himself to us, my mind first comes to His creation.
 Psalm 19:1 says, "The heavens declare the glory of God; and the firmament showeth His handiwork."
 If you go outside on a clear night and get away from the city street lights you can see the mighty hand of God in the stars - if you look.
-If you travel across this great country like Amber and I did about ten years ago, you realize the handiwork of God at the Badlands, Yellowstone National Park, Mammoth Caves, the Redwood Forest, Carls Bad Caverns, and the Grand Canyon.
-You can see the hand of God in a telescope and a microscope.
+If you travel across this great country, you will realize the handiwork of God in the Yellowstone National Park in Wyoming, the Redwood Forests of California, and the Grand Canyon in Arizona.
+You can see the hand of God in a telescope and in a microscope.
 You can see God's touch with Saturn's rings and in the cells in a laboratory.
 Isaiah 40:12 reminds us that it was God's hand that measured out the oceans in the hollow of His hands.
 How great is our God?

 The glory of God can be seen in the "lilies of the field" and in every nook and cranny of this world - if we really look.
 Romans 1:20 stands as a condemnation against those that say there is no God.
 "For since the creation of the world His invisible attributes are clearly seen, being understood by the things that are made, even His eternal power and Godhead, so that they are without excuse, because, although they knew God, they did not glorify Him as God, nor were thankful, but became futile in their thoughts, and their foolish hearts were darkened."